-I’m Yousaf, a hacker, a geek, a nerd – just someone obsessed with computers & technology.
+I’m Yousaf: a hacker, a geek, a nerd – just someone obsessed with computers & the science behind them.

-This is my home on the Internet where I share some of the projects I’m working on and document what I’ve worked on in the past through my blog posts.
+This is my home on the Internet where I share some of my thoughts and document any projects I am currently working on.

 Who am I?